Bruno Walter: Berlin, Leipzig, Vienna

 Austria became his main center of activity for the next several years.
 He and his family moved to Vienna, where he regularly conducted the Vienna Philharmonic—with whom he made a number of momentous recordings during this period—and at the Salzburg Festival.
 In 1936 he accepted an offer to be Artistic Director of the Vienna State Opera, where he occupied the same office that had once been Mahler's.
 He was also appointed Permanent Guest Conductor (eerste dirigent) of the Amsterdam Concertgebouw Orchestra from 1934 to 1939, and made guest appearances such as in annual concerts with the New York Philharmonic from 1932 to 1936.
 When Nazi Germany annexed Austria – the Anschluss – in 1938, Walter was in the Netherlands conducting the Concertgebouw Orchestra.
-His elder daughter Lotte was in Vienna at the time, and was arrested by the Nazis; Walter was able to use his influence to free her.
+His elder daughter Lotte was in Vienna at the time and was arrested by the Nazis; Walter was able to use his influence to free her.
 He also used his influence to find safe quarters in Scandinavia for his brother and sister during the war.

+During his time in Vienna, Walter "he developed a painful 'professional cramp' in his left arm that prevented him from conducting and playing the piano....
+Walter consulted all kinds of specialists ... nothing helped.
+Finally, as a psychological element was suspected, Walter decided to consult [Sigmund] Freud, probably on the advice of his friend Max Graf".
+The cramp did not disappear under Freud's treatment, but, "[l]ittle by little, adapting his conducting to his physical handicap, Bruno Walter ended up regaining full use of his arm.
+He never had a problem again."

-Walter's daughter Gretel was murdered on August 21, 1939 by her husband Robert Neppach, who then killed himself; his motive was jealousy over her growing relationship with the Italian bass singer Ezio Pinza.
-Walter's wife fell into a permanent depression and died in 1945, and Walter blamed himself for the tragedy, as his daughter had met Pinza only because Walter had made special efforts to hire him to sing the role of Don Giovanni.
+Walter's daughter Marguerite "Gretel" (born 1906) was murdered on August 21, 1939, by her husband Robert Neppach, who then killed himself; his motive was jealousy over her growing relationship with the Italian bass singer Ezio Pinza.
+Walter's wife Elsa, née Korneck (born in 1871) fell into a permanent depression and died in 1945, and Walter blamed himself for the tragedy, as his daughter had met Pinza only because Walter had made special efforts to hire him to sing the role of Don Giovanni.